emma-sax4/emmasax4.info/_posts/2019-09-12-adding-pagination-without-jekyll.md

 I was thrilled with the outcome of this pagination (even though it wasn't Jekyll's officially supported pagination), and I committed to master.
 However, perhaps a day later, I noticed something wrong with my CSS formatting.
 Perhaps you can notice it if you compare the before-pretty-pagination and the after-pretty-pagination pictures...
 I'll give you a hint: it has to do with the indentation and spacing of the words.
 Somehow, making the pagination bar pretty messed up my CSS formatting!

 I was upset.
 I wanted to have both a pretty pagination bar and proper formatting of the text.
 So, I went back in my commit changes and commented out everything from when the site last worked as expected.
-I slowly uncommented line after line until I found the problem line.... of course it happened to be with the same line that makes the pagination work:
+I slowly uncommented line after line until I found the problem line... of course it happened to be with the same line that makes the pagination work:
 ```
 @import "core/index.scss";
 ```